In this section you will find:

 Figures 1YT and 2YT show how the total welfare incomes for each of the four example household types in the Yukon have changed over time.

-Note that the values are in 2023 constant dollars, not current dollars, calculated using the Canada CPI.
+Note that the values are in 2024 constant dollars, not current dollars, and are calculated using the Canada Consumer Price Index (CPI).
 Using constant dollars takes into account the effect of inflation given that inflation reduces current dollar values over time.
-Also note that using the CPI for the Yukon would result in a slightly different trendline.
+Also note that using the CPI for the Yukon would have resulted in a slightly different trendline.

 The welfare incomes of the two unattached single households followed a similar pattern: increasing gradually across the time series but with steeper rises in 1997 and 2008–2009.
 A period of relative stagnation followed between 2009 and 2019.
 Although the increase in 2020 was partly due to benefit indexation, it was primarily the result of federal COVID-19 pandemic-related payments.
 The decline in 2021 was primarily due to the loss of those pandemic-related payments, and the additional decline in 2022 was largely due to the impact of high inflation.
-The increase in 2023 was primarily the result of notable inflation-related social assistance payments.
+The increases in 2023 and 2024 were primarily the result of time-limited inflation-related social assistance payments.

-In 2023, the welfare income of the unattached single considered employable was $22,097, which is a 5 per cent increase compared to 2022 and a 79 per cent increase since the start of the time series in constant 2023 dollars.
-The welfare income of the unattached single with a disability was $25,751, which is a 4 per cent increase compared to 2022 and a 53 per cent increase since the start of the time series in constant 2023 dollars.
+In 2024, the welfare income of the unattached single considered employable was $23,281, which is a 3 per cent increase compared to 2023, and a 77 per cent increase since the start of the time series, in constant 2024 dollars.
+The welfare income of the unattached single with a disability was $26,935, which is a 2 per cent increase compared to 2023, and a 57 per cent increase since the start of the time series, in constant 2024 dollars.

 The total welfare incomes of the two households with children followed a similar pattern across the time series.
 Characterized by a general increase, the incomes were punctuated by steep rises and periods of both gradual decline and gradual increase.
 Sizable increases in 1997 and 2008–2009 were followed by gradual declines.
 Steady increases from 2011 to 2018–2019 were largely the result of additional social assistance benefits and federal child benefit changes.
-In 2020 — which saw the peak income of the single parent with one child — the welfare incomes of both households increased, largely due to federal COVID-19 pandemic payments.
+In 2020, the welfare incomes of both households increased, largely due to federal COVID-19 pandemic payments.
 The decline in 2021 was primarily due to the loss of these pandemic-related payments, and the additional decline in 2022 was largely due to the impact of high inflation.
-The increase in 2023, which was the high point for the income of the couple with two children, was largely the result of notable inflation-related social assistance payments and territorial child benefit increases.
+The increases in 2023 and 2024, which were largely due to time-limited inflation-related social assistance payments that began partway through 2023, brought both households to their highest recorded incomes at the end of the time series.

-In 2023, the welfare income of the single parent with one child was $41,386, which is a 5 per cent increase compared to 2022 and a 67 per cent increase since the start of the time series in constant 2023 dollars.
-The welfare income of the couple with two children was $61,391, which is an 7 per cent increase compared to 2022 and a 57 per cent increase since the start of the time series in constant 2023 dollars.
+In 2024, the welfare income of the single parent with one child was $43,655, which is a 3 per cent increase compared to 2023, and a 66 per cent increase since the start of the time series, in constant 2024 dollars.
+The welfare income of the couple with two children was $64,761, which is a 3 per cent increase compared to 2023, and a 56 per cent increase since the start of the time series, in constant 2024 dollars.

 Adequacy of welfare incomes